Skip to content

 While curves can be applied as a standalone mapping, it is recommended to apply curves directly to the vjoy remap action.
 One reason: this curve is applied to the merged axes.
 Execution at runtime is also faster as it avoids a step.

-Joystick calibration
+Axis calibration

 GremlinEx can apply calibrations to noisy joystick inputs to dampen the input received.
 The calibration can automatically detect the range of inputs and normalize it to min/max values, and adjust the center position as well.
 Calibrations apply to the device, and thus to all profiles.